merchantinresidence/abra-docs/README.md

 | link    | The URL for the link       | string \| undefined |
 | text    | The text for the paragraph | string \| undefined |

-You can listen to this event and run additional logic.
+For example, you can listen to this event and run additional logic.

 ```javascript
 window.addEventListener('abra:announcement-bar:rendered', event => {